 The gorge features an interesting trekking path that connects Nas Beach with Christos Rochon, a mountain village with traditional architecture.

-There are several fantastic beaches on the island, some famous for the unique landscapes of awe-inspiring beauty.
+The island has several fantastic beaches, some famous for the unique landscapes of awe-inspiring beauty.
 These are some of the ones we suggest you visit.

 Seychelles is a pebbled beach located about 20 km southwest of Agios Kirykos.
 The shore features pristine emerald waters, and high rocks surround it when visiting this beach; pack everything you need since there’s no organization.
 With such a name, there’s no doubt that you can expect to find one of the most beautiful beaches in Greece.